 If you’re in an industrial environment where food processing considerations apply, you’ll likely need an food-approved silicone antifoam.
 In other water-based technical industrial areas, a technical-grade antifoam will most likely be suitable.

-At Airedale Chemical, we’re an exclusive UK distributor of the leading Akasil® antifoams range.
+We’re a UK distributor of the leading Akasil® antifoams range.

 Akasil’s TG antifoam range is the technical grade.
 These products (10%, 20% and 30% activity) are most effective in water-based technical processes, where undesirable levels of foaming are present due to biological, chemical or physical effects.
 These products work effectively in hot and cold aqueous wastewater systems, achieving complete dispersion with minimal agitation.